- Associate Professor of the Practice of Marketing

 “Would Disney dare to release a movie like this about Mickey Mouse?” said Wilbur.
 “The brand has known how to identify with women and girls from all over the world, to show that all women can be Barbie.
 I noticed that the brand was not taking risks, but now they are.
 They are refreshing, reinforcing it, in a very accurate way.”

-The film’s not without its detractors, especially – and perhaps surprisingly – on the political right.
-SOME CONSERVATIVES HAVE DUBBED THE MOVIE "WOKE," and even gone so far as to burn their Barbie dolls in protest.
-The controversy hasn’t done much to affect Barbie’s business though.
+The film’s not without its detractors, but the controversy hasn’t done much to affect Barbie’s business.
 On the contrary, APARNA PANDE, adjunct professor of entrepreneurship, suggested that the film’s political frankness may be a financial benefit.

 “CEO Ynon Kreiz has successfully assembled a top-notch team of entertainment and marketing experts, driving the larger vision of creating billion-dollar franchises through cultural relevance,” said Pande.
 “The initial stages of their success are evident, as Barbie, after decades of taking a back seat, has resurged into the collective conversation."

 Professor Wilbur acknowledged, however, that Barbie didn’t dispense with all of Mattel’s time-tested brand philosophies.
-The 60-year-old doll can still be ANYTHING AND ANYONE: an astronaut, a business executive, the President or even a Major League Baseball player.
+The doll can be anything and anyone: an astronaut, a business executive, the President or a Major League Baseball player.

 “In the marketing world, we call this an aspiration positioning,” says Wilbur.
 “This is a key brand strategy because Barbie can consistently evolve with current culture and stay relevant.
 The first ever theatrical release of a Barbie movie is a marketing milestone.
 The Hollywood A-listers involved in the movie will connect the brand to authentic glamour and star power.”